Configuring Certificate Revocation Checking

 Note: When Reflection is running in DOD PKI mode, certificate revocation is always enabled and cannot be disabled.

-To enable CRL checking for all SSH sessions
+To enable CRL checking for your system:

 Using Reflection, you can enable certificate revocation checking using either a CRL or an OCSP responder.

-To enable CRL checking for SSL/TLS sessions
+To enable CRL checking for SSL/TLS sessions:

 Note: CRLs and/or OCSP responders required by a certificate are identified in the AIA and/or CDP extension of the certificate.
 If this information is not provided in the certificate, you can use the OCSP and LDAP tabs of the Reflection Certificate Manager to configure it.